CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

     ALTER INDEX index_name ON table_name REBUILD ;

-*   *index_name*: Specifies the name of the index to be recreated.
+*   *index_name*: specifies the name of the index to be recreated.
 The index name must be unique in the table.
-*   *table_name*: Specifies the name of the table where the index is recreated.
+*   *table_name*: specifies the name of the table where the index is recreated.
-*   **REBUILD**:  Recreate an index with the same structure as the one already created.
+*   **REBUILD**:  recreate an index with the same structure as the one already created.
+*   *index_comment_string*: specifies a comment of an index.

 .. note::